JackieMarie/assignment-3_culbreath-jackie/README.md

 6. Light Grey: #c5c5c5

 ### Comments
-Issues with the checkout master and permission being denied to README and index files.
+Added sass to my project.
+Issues with the checkout master and permission being denied to README and index files which is wiping out some of my updates in the files located in my files explorers.
+Unable to upload the files to my website.
+Updated README file on master and part-1-b on Github.